Asual

 $.address.strict() Returns: Boolean

 Provides the state of the strict mode setting.
+Enabled by default.

 $.address.strict(value) Returns: jQuery Address